marchete/Course-Regular-Expressions-Basics-ES/markdowns/intro.md

 A regular expression (or the acronym "regex") is a pattern that allows for complex text searches.

 Imagine you need to search for email addresses in a given text.
-An email address has a complex structure: it has an account part, the @ sign and the domain name part, and each part has it's own restrictions.
+An email address has a complex structure: it has an account part, the @ sign and the domain name part, and each part has its own restrictions.
 ![Email structure](/images/email.png)

 This is a hard task to do if you try to program it as usual, with loops, simple text searches and conditionals.